-Each year, we commission a new artist to create a unique graphic for the creativeconnector.art landing page that centers around the words: "The Future is Accessible".
+Each year, we commission a new artist to create a unique graphic for the Creative Connector landing page centred around the words: "The Future is Accessible."

 Harmeet Rehal describes themselves as a trans, Disabled, and fat Sikh-Panjabi, multidisciplinary artist, educator, access worker and community organizer.